tnordloh/testing_your_legacy/README.md

 This gem should be used by people who have inherited a legacy application which lacks any tests, but has been running in production for a while.
 It uses Sumo Logic to find the most frequently used urls in an application, and then generates tests for those urls.

+### prerequisites

+Currently, this gem requires an active account with sumologic, and that you read your logfiles into sumologic.
+It then uses their api to aggregate the results, and create tests, based on frequency.

 After reading in log files with Sumo, you can run the sumo_sum script.
 It will prompt you to fill in the ~/.sumo_creds file, with your credentials, if you haven't already.
-Otherwise, it should parse your sumo account, and return a list of tests to your command line, which you can pipe into a test file of your chouse.
+Otherwise, it should parse your sumo account, and return a list of tests to your command line, which you can pipe into a test file of your choise.

 They won't be ready for use at this point.
 All of the tests are set to 'skip'.
 You can now start at the first test, which is the most-visited link, and try to run it.
 It may need to have some prerequisites filled in; for example, perhaps it requires that the user be logged in, which may require you to create a relevant fixture, and ensure that a login url is called first.